Board of Trustees

 Sue Inglish has been chair of the DEC since 2018.
 She had a long career in broadcast news at ITN and the BBC, where she was Head of Political Programmes responsible for the BBC’s political, parliamentary and election output on TV radio and digital.

-She is a member of the Sky News Board, Vice Chair of the Westminster Foundation for Democracy and a fellow of the Royal Television Society.
+She is a member of the Sky News Board and a fellow of the Royal Television Society.

 Read more arrow